 ATD community activist Gavin recording his section of the workshop

 It was highlighted that negative experiences that people have with social workers are a result of systemic discrimination in Ireland.
 We linked this to our campaign for socio-economic discrimination to be acknowledged legally and that systemic discrimination is something that all of society must continue to challenge.
 Positive social work practice was presented as a way of tackling systemic discrimination.
 The students were encouraged to take all these factors into account in their careers and to build relationships based on dignity and respect.

 This section was led by community activist Andrew, who spoke to the students about his own life and experiences, as well as taking questions.
 Andrew gave his thoughts about the workshop afterwards:

 “Presenting today was really important.
 I spoke out and I feel like it touched the students’ heart strings.
 I feel it really did and it will have a wider impact.”

 The workshop led to a fruitful discussion amongst the students and facilitators.
 We hope to hold a follow up workshop in the autumn.
 Many thanks to Trinity’s School of Social Work and Social Policy for hosting us.
-Some comments by the Social Work professors about the workshop are below.
+Some comments by the students and professors about the workshop are below.